.VZM File Extension

 Most often, VZM files are used as message backup files.
 For example, a user who is switching phones may use their VZM file to restore their previous messages in a new instance of Verizon Messages.

-How do I open a VZM file?
+How to open a VZM file

 Because VZM files are XML files, you can open them and view their contents in any text editor, such as Microsoft Notepad (Windows), Apple TextEdit (Mac), or Google Chrome Text (Chrome OS).
 Before attempting to open your VZM file in a text editor, you may want to rename it to use the .XML extension, so the text editor recognizes the file as an XML file.